mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0/index.md

 - Automatically create a curated collection of Prometheus-driven Grafana dashboards for DC/OS. <!--(DCOS-44740)-->

     If you deploy DC/OS monitoring, you can leverage Mesosphere-provided Grafana-based dashboards.
 By installing and configuring the `dcos-monitoring` service, you can automatically create dashboards that enable you to quickly visualize the metrics that the `dcos-monitoring` package is collecting from the DC/OS cluster and DC/OS-hosted applications.
 For more information about using Grafana dashboards, see the [dashboard repository](https://github.com/dcos/grafana-dashboards).

+### Metrics
+DC/OS metrics are collected and managed through the Telegraf service.
+Telegraf provides an agent-based service that runs on each master and agent node in a DC/OS cluster.
+By default, Telegraf gathers metrics from all of the processes running on the same node, processes them, then sends the collected information to a central metrics database.

+With this release, you can use Telegraf to collect and forward information for the following additional DC/OS cluster components:
+- CockroachDB
+- ZooKeeper
+- Exhibitor
+- Marathon
+- Metronome

+You can also collect information about the operation and performance of the Telegraf process itself.
+This information is stored along with other metrics and available for reporting using the DC/OS monitoring service or third-party monitoring services.
+For information about the Telegraf plugin and the metrics that Telegraf collects about its own performance, see the documentation for the [Internal input plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/internal).

+- New volume and network metrics are available collected by default. <!--(DCOS-47722, DCOS-47719)-->

+    The metrics collection service, `dcos-telegraf` can now collect additional metrics for Mesos volumes and network information.
+For a complete list of the Mesos metrics you can collect and report, see the latest [list of metrics](http://mesos.apache.org/documentation/latest/monitoring/).

+    In DC/OS 1.13, `dcos-telegraf` automatically collects Mesos metrics by default.
+Previously, you were required to manually enable the metrics plugin by updating the agent configuration or by setting the `enable_mesos_input_plugin` parameter in the `config.yaml` file to `true`.
+With this release, manually enabling this feature is no longer required.
+Instead, the default value for the parameter is now set to true.
+You can set the `enable_mesos_input_plugin` parameter in the `config.yaml` file to false if you want to disable the automatic collection of Mesos metrics.

 - Collect and report metrics that track the health and performance of the DC/OS Telegraf plugin. <!--(DCOS-39012)-->